joesaby/atlantec-ai-2025/garden-assistant.md

 # Build a green thumb in a sprint

-A sustainable Irish gardening assistant can be built in one week using Astro's island architecture and Irish-specific data sources.
+A sustainable Bloom can be built in one week using Astro's island architecture and Irish-specific data sources.
 This guide outlines the complete technical implementation process, focusing on practical, achievable approaches for rapid development while maintaining sustainability principles.

 ## Bottom line up front